 Finally, note that the ASAPS classification system implicitly assumes that age is unrelated to physiological fitness, an assumption which is not true since neonates and the very elderly, even in the absence of disease, are far more “fragile” in their tolerance of anesthetics compared to young adults.
 However, despite these and other well-known limitations, the ASAPS classification is used ubiquitously (although sometimes uncritically) in providing a convenient description of a surgical patient’s overall condition.

 Table 1.
 The latest version of the American Society of Anesthesiologists (ASA) physical status classification system (ASAPS), as approved by the ASA House of Delegates on October 15, 2014, and adapted for this presentation.
-Note that there is no specific classification assigned to patients with moderate systemic disease, just assignments for patients with mild systemic disease (ASA 2) and those with severe systemic disease (ASA 3).
+Note that no specific classification is assigned to patients with moderate systemic disease, just assignments for patients with mild systemic disease (ASA 2) and those with severe systemic disease (ASA 3).

 Abbreviations used: ASA: American Society of Anesthesiologists, BMI: body mass Index, CHF: congestive heart failure, COPD: chronic obstructive pulmonary disease.

 Example: Fit, nonobese (BMI under 30), a nonsmoking patient with good exercise tolerance.

 Example: Patient with no functional limitations and a well-controlled disease (e.g., treated hypertension, obesity with BMI under 35, frequent social drinker, or cigarette smoker).

-- ASA 3: A patient with a severe systemic disease that is not life-threatening.
+ASA 3: A patient with a severe systemic disease that is not life-threatening.
 Example: Patient with some functional limitation due to disease (e.g., poorly treated hypertension or diabetes, morbid obesity, chronic renal failure, a bronchospastic disease with intermittent exacerbation, stable angina, implanted pacemaker).

-- ASA 4: A patient with a severe systemic disease that is a constant threat to life.
+ASA 4: A patient with a severe systemic disease that is a constant threat to life.
 Example: Patient with functional limitation from severe, life-threatening disease (e.g., unstable angina, poorly controlled COPD, symptomatic CHF, recent (less than three months ago) myocardial infarction or stroke.

-- ASA 5: A moribund patient who is not expected to survive without the operation.
+ASA 5: A moribund patient who is not expected to survive without the operation.
 The patient is not expected to survive beyond the next 24 hours without surgery—examples: ruptured abdominal aortic aneurysm, massive trauma, and extensive intracranial hemorrhage with mass effect.

-- ASA 6: A brain-dead patient whose organs are being removed with the intention of transplanting them into another patient.
+ASA 6: A brain-dead patient whose organs are being removed with the intention of transplanting them into another patient.